Credible takeaways

 “The most important aspects of refinancing without a degree will be someone's income, their income history, and their credit score,” Clifford Cornell, a financial adviser at Bone Fide Wealth, LLC.

-Without a degree, you might have lower earning potential, making it harder to meet a lender's minimum income requirements.
-If your income falls short, qualifying for a refinance loan won't be possible.
+Without a degree, you might have lower earning potential, making meeting a lender's minimum income requirements harder.
+Qualifying for a refinance loan is more difficult if your income falls short.

 Your credit score also plays a major role.
-While not having a degree doesn't directly impact your credit, financial struggles that led to dropping out — such as missed payments or limited credit history — can make it harder to qualify.
+While not having a degree doesn't directly impact your credit score, financial struggles that led to dropping out — like missed payments or limited credit history — can make it harder to qualify.

 Higher loan rates

 With fewer lenders willing to work with non-graduates, you might face higher interest rates.
-Lenders may also see a borrower without a degree as a higher risk due to lower earning potential, which can result in higher borrowing costs.
+Lenders may also see a borrower without a degree as a higher risk due to lower earning potential, resulting in higher borrowing costs.

 Explore income-driven payment plans